-Case management services refers to trauma informed, client-centered services that connect clients to supportive services that enhance the individual or family's overall housing stability.
-Case management can support an individual in accessing supportive services that can include mental health and substance use, housing navigation, healthcare, state financial assistance and food programs, etc. Key activities in providing case management include (1) assessment of the client's needs and current support systems (2) development of a comprehensive, individualized service plan (3) coordination of services to implement plan (4) monitoring client's progress (5) periodic check-ins and re-evaluation of the plan and connection to services as necessary.
+Case management services provided at client shelter or housing location: On-site trauma informed, client-centered services that connect clients to supportive services that enhance the individual or family's overall housing stability.
+Case management can support an individual in accessing supportive services that can include mental health and substance use, housing navigation, positive cultural identity programs, healthcare, state financial assistance and food programs, etc. Key activities in providing case management include (1) assessment of the client's needs and current support systems (2) development of a comprehensive, individualized service plan (3) coordination of services to implement plan (4) monitoring client's progress (5) periodic check-ins and re-evaluation of the plan and connection to services as necessary.

-Employment services include items such as case management focused on services that help an individual obtain or maintain employment; resume building, interview workshops/skills, support applying for jobs, job coaching, etc.
+Employment services at client's shelter or housing location: On-site case management/ employment navigation focused on services that help an individual obtain or maintain employment; resume building, interview workshops/skills, support applying for jobs, job coaching, etc.